yanganto/relayer-game/README.md

 You can easily load the scenario file to simulate the result.
 There are some example scenario files listed in [scenario](./scenario).

-There are five different gaming models: `relayers-only`, `relayer-challenger`, `relayer-challengers`, `relayers-extend`, `proposal`.
+There are six different gaming models: `relayers-only`, `relayer-challenger`, `relayer-challengers`, `relayers-extend`, `proposal`, and `proposal-only`.

-In `relayers-only` mode, `relayers-take-over` and `proposal`, when someone is not accepted the block submitted by other relayer, he should submit the correct block to express his opinion.
+In `relayers-only` mode, `relayers-extend` and `proposal`, when someone is not accepted the block submitted by other relayer, he should submit the correct block to express his opinion.
 In `relayer-challenger` mode and `relayer-challengers` mode, when someone is not accepted the block submitted by other relayer, he just put a challenge on chain to express his opinion.